boristsr/GameServersCloudFormationTemplates/CloudFormation/RedOrchestra2-RisingStorm/Readme.md

 - You will need an SSH key created on AWS that you have access to.
 - Change parameters as needed.
+- t2.small servers are not capable of running a decent server for this game in my experience.
-- t2.small, t3.small instances seem to be enough for 20-30 players.
-50-64 player servers needed a powerful server back in the day, consider a c5 instance for these sorts of player counts.
+- 50-64 player servers needed a powerful server back in the day, consider a c5 instance for these sorts of player counts.

 ```bash
 aws cloudformation create-stack --template-body file://RO-EC2Instance-linux.yml --stack-name ro1-server-test-stack-al-1 --parameters ParameterKey=KeyName,ParameterValue=ro1-server-key ParameterKey=InstanceType,ParameterValue=t2.small ParameterKey=SteamUsername,ParameterValue=YOURSTEAMNAME ParameterKey=SteamPassword,ParameterValue=YOURSTEAMPASSWORD ParameterKey=ServerName,ParameterValue=YOURSERVERNAME ParameterKey=AdminPassword,ParameterValue=YOURADMINPASSWORD ParameterKey=MaxPlayers,ParameterValue=20